batdowg/cbs/CONTEXT.md

   new items.
 - Workshop Type default-material rows drop the "Remove" checkbox in favor of a per-row delete action (`POST /workshop-types/defaults/<id>/delete`).
+- PO Number field removed from materials orders and underlying storage.